Skip to main content

 Understanding the Threat

-1. Coordination Advantage: Agentic systems coordinate perfectly across unlimited channels simultaneously
+1. Coordination Advantage: Agentic systems coordinate faster than humans across multiple channels simultaneously

-2. Timing Precision: Actions synchronized to the second across hundreds of parallel campaigns
+2. Timing Precision: Actions synchronized rapidly across parallel campaigns (though subject to failures)

-4. Adaptive Response: Real-time strategy modification based on target behavior
+4. Adaptive Response: Strategy modification based on target behavior (within model limitations)

 Defensive Priorities